ashejim/C964/github_page.md

 ```
 A GitHub repository is a great place to put all kinds of stuff.

 ## Step 7.
-Sync your local repo to the GitHub repoistory.
+Sync your local repo to the GitHub repository.

 ```shell
 cd directorywhereyouwantittobe/mynewbook